chrisplh258/gpe-fem/README.md

 ## Quick Start

 Run all scripts inside the container with `mpirun`.
-Adjust `-n` to the number of cores available on your machine.
+Adjust `-n` to the number of cores you want to use.

 **Ground state**
 ```bash